shorepine/amy/README.md

  * Control of overall gain and 3-band EQ
  * Built in patches for PCM, DX7, Juno and partials
  * A front end for Juno-6 patches and conversion setup commands
- * Built-in clock for short term sequencing of events
+ * Built-in clock and pattern sequencer
  * Can use multi-core (including microcontrollers) for rendering if available

 The FM synth provides a Python library, [`fm.py`](https://github.com/shorepine/amy/blob/main/fm.py) that can convert any DX7 patch into AMY setup commands, and also a pure-Python implementation of the AMY FM synthesizer in [`dx7_simulator.py`](https://github.com/shorepine/amy/blob/main/dx7_simulator.py).